 The Student Government website, www.ndsu.edu/sg, must be updated, whenever content needs to be updated within a week of receiving more current information.

-Senate legislation and minutes must be posted to the website within two weeks of passage.
+Student Senate legislation and minutes must be posted to the website within two weeks of passage.

-The Website must contain the following at minimum, all of which must be updated within two weeks if any information changes
+The website must contain the following at minimum, all of which must be updated within two weeks if any information changes

-A page or pages listing all External Committees and the names and contact information of student members of said committees.

-A page or pages listing all Student Government committees and the names of the committees’ members

 Separate pages for each commission that include names and contact information of each confirmed member.

-Separate web pages with contact information must be established for each Senator, Senate Officer, Justice, the Student Body President, Student Body Vice President, Executive Commissioner, Assistant Executive Commissioner, and the Administrative Assistant.
+Separate web pages with contact information may be established for each Senator, Senate Officer, Justice, the Student Body President, Student Body Vice President, Executive Commissioner, Assistant Executive Commissioner, and the Administrative Assistant.
 These pages must be established within one week of updates being provided.
-Pictures of Senators, Justices, and Executives must be posted on the web pages within one week of them taking office.
+Pictures of Senators, Justices, and Executives may be posted on the web pages within one week of them taking office.
 The Student Government members in question shall provide this information within the first two business weeks of the academic year or the first business week after appointment, whichever comes last.

-Proposals for student fee increases must be posted on the website within one business week of being made available to Student Government.
+Proposals for student fee increases may be posted on the website within one business week of being made available to Student Government.

 Finance Commission